tindrew/100-days-of-code/log.md

 **Thoughts** The short spurts of time I have sometimes during the week I'd rather spend on doing something, well, short.
 I'll most likely save my longer days for my bootcamp course since it takes the most time.

+### Day 17: June 17, 2017
+**Today's Progress**: time: 1 hour
+Progressing with the pong game.
+Managed to get the ball moving and bouncing.

+**Thoughts** Not entirely sure I completely understand the code I'm having to do with this game tutorial.
+I can read the code, but there are some spots that are much more difficult.
+I'll keep moving though.
+Eventually it will all make sense I'm sure.

+### Day 18: June 18, 2017
+**Today's Progress**: time: 2 hours
+I now have the first paddle moving with the mouse in the pong game.
+I've started reading a javascript book that came with the game course I purchased on Udemy.

+**Thoughts** Just to keep things updated, I do intend to go back to my bootcamp course.
+I wanted to take a little break from it so I don't get burned out.
+I was starting to feel a bit fatigued, and not wanting to stop programming I opted for this game course.
+It will help reinforce my javascript skills, and keep me learning.